oracle-quickstart/oci-ai-blueprints/docs/advanced/deploying_blueprints_to_private_networks/README.md

 7. Run a `terraform plan` to ensure nothing is missing.
 8. Run a `terraform apply` to install the Blueprints platform on your OKE cluster.

+**Note**: When deploying with terraform, it is important that you specify the correct stack version in the tfvars file.
+If you use an older version of the stack, this will be used for the blueprints version running in the control plane.
+If a mistake happens, it is very easy to modify the tfvars file to the correct stack version and reapply your changes, which would force an updated container pull.

 ## Console based deployment for OKE